This is a preview of your story

 Using metrics and KPIs to optimize your Content Marketing strategy

 One best practice for using metrics and KPIs is to identify trends and patterns in the data.
 For instance, if you notice that your blog posts receive higher engagement rates than your social media posts, you may want to focus on creating more blog content.
 Although there are ways to boost your social media engagement as well.
-Depending on what tools you use, you can use cutomizable Linkedin post templates or customizable Instagram story designs to post more often and more easily.
+Depending on what tools you use, you can use customizable Linkedin post templates or customizable Instagram story designs to post more often and more easily.

 Another best practice is to identify areas for improvement.
 For instance, if you notice that your email open rates are low, you may want to reevaluate your subject lines or email content.